MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ms.topic: conceptual
 ---

-# Process and Unattended RPA capacity utilization (preview)
+# Process and unattended RPA capacity utilization (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](actions-reference/includes/cc-beta-prerelease-disclaimer.md)]

-The **Process and Unattended RPA capacity utilization page** provides you with insights into how your Process capacity (or legacy Unattended RPA capacity) is being used within your environment.
-As a reminder, within the Power Automate portal each Process capacity is based on a purchased [Process license](/power-platform/admin/power-automate-licensing/types) and each legacy Unattended RPA capacity is based on an [Unattended RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on).
+The Process and Unattended RPA capacity utilization page provides you with insights into how your process capacity (or legacy unattended RPA capacity) is being used within your environment.
+As a reminder, within the Power Automate portal each Process capacity is based on a purchased [process license](/power-platform/admin/power-automate-licensing/types) and each legacy Unattended RPA capacity is based on an [unattended RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on).
 Those capacities are [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) by the admin.

 [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]

-A Process capacity, or legacy Unattended RPA capacity, can be **allocated to a machine or to a cloud flow**.
-When allocated to a machine, it becomes an **unattended bot**.
+Process capacity or legacy unattended RPA capacity can be allocated to a machine or to a cloud flow.
+When allocated to a machine, it becomes an unattended bot.
 Each unattended bot on a machine can carry one unattended desktop flow run at a time.
 So if a machine needs to execute multiple unattended runs simultaneously, it needs as many unattended bots as it has simultaneous unattended runs to perform.
-When allocated to a cloud flow, it becomes a **Process plan** based on which the cloud flow is licensed to run premium actions independently from the user license.
+When allocated to a cloud flow, it becomes a Process plan based on which the cloud flow is licensed to run premium actions independently from the user license.

 |Before allocation|Consuming object|After allocation|Description|Allocation mode|
 |----|--------------------|----|----|----|